Set in Python (1)

 • doesn't allow duplicated elements (even with different types).

-• can have any mixed types of elements except a set, list and dictionary.
+• can have any mixed types of elements except the unhashable types e.g. a byte string(bytearray), list, set, dictionary, etc.

 • cannot be enlarged with * and a number.

-• cannot be accessed and changed by indexing or slicing.
+• cannot be read or changed by indexing or slicing.

 • can be continuously used through multiple variables.